UX Design Glossary: Interface Navigation

 As we mentioned in the article with tips on copy content in UI, some call-to-action elements may be represented with icons that don’t require copy using widely and instantly recognized images such as a telephone receiver for making a phone call or the envelope for opening received mail.
 The app interface presented above shows this case: the button with a receiver is the most prominent interactive element on the screen navigating the user to achieving their goals with the app quickly, and it doesn’t need the copy to let users understand what action can be done with it.

-However, when the image of an icon is not so obvious or can be misleading, it is more effective to use the double scheme, when the icon, button, or link is supported with the copy.
+However, when the image of an icon is not obvious or can be misleading, it is more effective to use the double scheme, where the copy supports the icon, button, or link.

 The example above features the landing page for a web platform devoted to cooking seafood.
-The headline of the page presents a call to action and immediately sets the theme by both verbal and visual means.
+The page’s headline serves as a call to action and immediately sets the theme through both verbal and visual cues.
 Still, this call to action is not interactive.
 The active CTA elements are clickable buttons informing users that after clicking they can see more information on the particular topic or recipe.
 The bright color enhances the visual hierarchy on the page and draws users’ attention to the key interactive zone.

 Bar

-Bar is a section of user interface with clickable elements enabling the user to quickly take some core steps of interaction with the product or it can also inform the user on the current stage of the process.
+Bar is a section of the user interface with clickable elements enabling the user to quickly take some core steps of interaction with the product, or it can also inform the user on the current stage of the process.
 Among the basic types of bars, we could mention:

 Tab Bar Interactions

-Loading bar – the control informing the user on the current stage of action when the process is in the active stage and user can see the flow via timing or percentage shown in progress.
+Loading bar: the control informing the user on the current stage of action when the process is in the active stage, and the user can see the flow via timing or percentage shown in progress.

 Timeline App

-Progress bar – provides feedback on a result of the current process so far, for example, showing how much of the planned activity has been done.
+Progress bar: provides feedback on the result of the current process so far, for example, showing how much of the planned activity has been done.

 Juicy Player